Domenico di Bartolo: Santa Maria della Scala (1439–1444)

-Between 1439 and 1444, Domenico di Bartolo participated in the decoration of the Pilgrim's hall in the Hospital of Santa Maria della Scala, where he followed the artistic styles of artist Lorenzo Vecchietta and consequently produced six frescoes, all of which were signed by Domenico himself.
+Between 1439 and 1444, Domenico di Bartolo participated in the decoration of the Pilgrim's hall in the Hospital of Santa Maria della Scala, Siena, where he followed the artistic styles of artist Lorenzo Vecchietta and consequently produced six frescoes, all of which were signed by Domenico himself.
 As a result, this five-year commission from the hospital became a huge proportion of Domenico's mid-thirties artistic career.
 Whilst six frescoes can be identified as executed by Domenico, little decorative works of the hospital have managed to survive until today.
 Much of these frescoes (including ones done by other Sienese artists) are in extremely poor condition, in which the subjects and contents of the frescoes are sometimes impossible to identify.
 Vecchietta introduced to the art world of Siena a kind of naturalistic style that Domenico soon followed, however, Domenico's paintings in the hospital still demonstrated a slightly more Gothic style and approach.
 His interdisciplinary style, which quotes major Florentine artists, an on-the-rise Sienese painter, and his own Gothic elements, show a deep awareness for a kind of new artistic language of the Renaissance period.